Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 There are two levels of authentication you need to be aware of:

-1. ODBC-ODBC Bridge Server authentication
+1. ODBC-ODBC Bridge server authentication

-By default, the ODBC-ODBC Bridge Server needs to authenticate the client and become the specified user on the windows_server machine.
-To do this, the ODBC-ODBC Bridge Client needs to specify the data source attributes LogonUser and LogonAuth.
-LogonUser is the name of a user who has permission to log on locally to the windows_server machine and LogonAuth is that user’s password.
+By default, the ODBC-ODBC Bridge server needs to authenticate the client and become the specified user on the windows_server machine.
+To do this, the ODBC-ODBC Bridge client needs to specify the data source attributes LogonUser and LogonAuth.
+LogonUser is the name of a user who has permission to log on locally to the windows_server machine and LogonAuth is that user's password.
 A user who has log on locally permissions is defined as a user who can log on at the console of windows_server.
-If LogonUser and LogonAuth are valid, the ODBC-ODBC Bridge Server becomes the LogonUser.
+If LogonUser and LogonAuth are valid, the ODBC-ODBC Bridge server becomes the LogonUser.

-2. MS SQL Server authentication
+2. Microsoft SQL Server authentication

 • With Integrated Windows authentication